-- 1.1 County Service Area 40 Fire Services, a subsidiary district of the County of Sonoma ("the Subject Agency") requested that the Commission prepare a Municipal Service Review ("MSR/SOI Study") of the District pursuant to the Cortese-Knox-Hertzberg Local Government Reorganization Act of 2000, Government Code section 56000 et seq. ("the Cortese-Knox-Hertzberg Act"). - 1.2 The Executive Officer considered the request and prepared, using consultant services, a Municipal Service Review ("MSR"). - 1.3 The Executive Officer determined that the Commission would comply with California Environmental Quality Act ("CEQA") and the State CEQA Guidelines by acting as the lead agency in its consideration of the MSR/SOI Study.
-The Executive Officer further determined that the MSR is exempt pursuant to State CEQA Guidelines Sections 15306 and 15061(b)(3). - 1.4 Following the preparation of the MSR, the Executive Officer set the matter for consideration by the Commission and provided notice thereof as provided in the Cortese-Knox-Hertzberg Act. - 1.5 The Executive Officer considered written comments received on the MSR and prepared a staff report ("the Executive Officer's Report") which included a recommendation for the MSR.
-The Executive Officer furnished copies of the Executive Officer's Report to all persons entitled to copies under the Cortese-Knox-Hertzberg Act. - 1.6 The Commission conducted a noticed public hearing to consider the MSR on March 1, 2023.
+1.1 County Service Area 40 - Fire Services, a subsidiary district of the County of Sonoma ("the Subject Agency") requested that the Commission prepare a Municipal Service Review ("MSR") of the District pursuant to the Cortese-Knox-Hertzberg Local Government Reorganization Act of 2000, Government Code section 56000 et seq. ("the Cortese-Knox-Hertzberg Act").

+1.2 The Executive Officer considered the request and prepared, using consultant services, a Municipal Service Review ("MSR").

+1.3 The Executive Officer determined that the Commission would comply with California Environmental Quality Act ("CEQA") and the State CEQA Guidelines by acting as the lead agency in its consideration of the MSR.
+The Executive Officer further determined that the MSR is exempt pursuant to State CEQA Guidelines Sections 15306 and 15061(b)(3).

+1.4 Following the preparation of the MSR, the Executive Officer set the matter for consideration by the Commission and provided notice thereof as provided in the Cortese-Knox-Hertzberg Act.

+1.5 The Executive Officer considered written comments received on the MSR and prepared a staff report ("the Executive Officer's Report") which included a recommendation for the MSR.
+The Executive Officer furnished copies of the Executive Officer's Report to all persons entitled to copies under the Cortese-Knox-Hertzberg Act.

+1.6 The Commission conducted a noticed public hearing to consider the MSR on March 1, 2023.
 At the hearing, the Commission heard and received all relevant oral and written testimony and evidence presented or filed and considered the Executive Officer's Report and the MSR.
 All interested persons were given the opportunity to hear and be heard.
-At the conclusion of public testimony, the Commission closed the public hearing and adopted the determinations in the MSR.
+At the conclusion of public testimony, the Commission closed the public hearing and adopted the determinations in the MSR in Resolution 2762.

-1.7 The Commission has reviewed and considered this resolution and hereby finds that it accurately sets forth the intentions of the Commission regarding the determinations of the MSR.
+1.7 At its hearing on March 1, 2023, it was discovered that the CSA 40 territory of Incident Response Plan area 81 (IRP 81) was not included in the analysis and determinations of the MSR.
+The Commission has reviewed and considered the determinations for the affected territory and this resolution and hereby finds that it accurately sets forth the intentions of the Commission regarding the determinations of the MSR.